usenocturne/nocturne/README.md

 NOTE: NO SUPPORT IS PROVIDED FOR THIS METHOD

-NOTE: This setup method is not recommended as there are frequent issues with the AMD USB chipset with earlier Ryzen models and recognizing the CarThing.
+NOTE: This setup method is not recommended as there are frequent issues with the AMD USB chipset with earlier Ryzen models and recognizing the Car Thing.
 Proceed with caution knowing that it may not work with your PC.

-Enter the following commands in powershell as Administrator to allow internet access to your CarThing:
+Enter the following commands in powershell as Administrator to allow internet access to your Car Thing:

 ```bash
 #Identify correct network adapter is present: